 - Mixing left and right commonly.
 They may stick ‘My left or your left?’ in every conversation to keep the track.

 - Keep getting lost while walking an unfamiliar place as you have no sense of direction back to the starting place.

-- Loosing the track of starting place while reading, writing or copying from board.
+- Losing the track of starting place while reading, writing, or copying from the board.